 Let us explain further.
 In the oil and gas business, metallic structures including such things as pipelines and tanks, are made more corrosion resistant by the application of cathodic protection current.
-Typically, devices such as a rectifier are used to provide this current to the pipe, which shifts the potential of the pipe more negative vs. other structures, preventing corrosion.
+Typically, rectifiers are used to provide this current to the pipe, which shifts the potential of the pipe sufficiently more negative, preventing corrosion.

 Corrosion industry professionals also have a responsibility to protect personnel from the dangers of over-voltage conditions, such as lightning or AC fault events.
-In order to accomplish this a method of safety grounding is required.
+To accomplish this a method of safety grounding is required.

 DC Decouplers are commonly used for applications such as: